finbourne/lusid-sdk-python-preview/sdk/docs/ChartOfAccountsApi.md

     # Create an instance of the API class
     api_instance = lusid.ChartOfAccountsApi(api_client)
-    scope = 'scope_example' # str | The scope of the Chart of Accounts to be deleted. code = 'code_example' # str | The code of the Chart of Accounts to be deleted.Together with the scope this uniquely identifies the chart of accounts.
+    scope = 'scope_example' # str | The scope of the Chart of Accounts to be deleted. code = 'code_example' # str | The code of the Chart of Accounts to be deleted.
+Together with the scope this uniquely identifies the Chart of Accounts.

     try:
         # [EXPERIMENTAL] DeleteChartOfAccounts: Delete a Chart of Accounts